debojyoti1985/My_AI_ML_Profile/README.md

 Repository for some of the AI-ML projects undertaken

 ## 1. Data Wrangling & Data Analysis using Crunchbase investment data
-Business Objective - To find the best sector, country and suitable investment type for investment based on the existing investment trend
+Business Objective - To find the best sector, country and suitable investment type for investment based on the existing investment trend</n>
 Data - Real Investment Data from Crunchbase.com